-LADWP performs annual compliance inspections of every tree that has the potential to contact overhead facilities.
+LADWP performs annual compliance inspections of every tree that has the potential to come into contact with overhead facilities.
 LADWP performs more frequent and detailed inspections of any such trees, and in cases where "hazard trees" (dead, dying, diseased or leaning) could strike the facilities, crews will work with the land owner to remove the tree or portion of the tree that poses a risk.
-LADWP also continues to use emerging and advance technologies to better assess and track vegetation-associated fire risk.
+LADWP is exploring the use of emerging and advance technologies to better assess and track vegetation-associated fire risk.